Last updated 6 September 2022

 The indicator describes the size of the mature part of the capelin stock and its changes over time.
 The Norwegian Institute of Marine Research and the Russian Institute of Marine Research update the time series every autumn, based on a joint cruise with several vessels.
 This has been going on since 1973.

-The International Council for the Exploration of the Sea (ICES) uses these data series to provide its stock assessment.
+The Joint Russian-Norwegian Working Group on Arctic Fisheries uses these data series to provide its stock assessment.

-The size of the mature part of the capelin stock is used in a well-established management system under the operation of the Joint Norwegian-Russian Fisheries Commission, following the advice of ICES.
+The size of the mature part of the capelin stock is used in a well-established management system under the operation of the Joint Norwegian-Russian Fisheries Commission, following the advice of The Joint Russian-Norwegian Working Group on Arctic Fisheries.

 It should be considered whether the total population of capelin should be used as an indicator for the future.
 The total population will better show the role of capelin as a key species in the ecosystem, both as grazing on zooplankton and as prey for fish and mammals.